Shen-Language/shen-sources/doc/proposed-port-architecture.md

 ![Proposed Shen port architecture](images/proposed-port-architecture.svg)

-In this division of labour, Shen handles symbolic transformation, the target language supplies the low-level runtime, and a compatible working Shen executes the backend during the build.
+In this division of labour, Shen handles symbolic transformation and provides the build-time compilation environment, the target language supplies the low-level runtime, and a compatible working Shen executes the backend during the build.

 During the build, the Shen-written kernel and port support become target code;
 the backend can be compiled and included in the same way when the deployed port